dmlc/xgboost/doc/tutorials/external_memory.rst

 histogram bins requires loading the raw input data, which is prohibitively expensive.
 The :py:class:`~xgboost.ExtMemQuantileDMatrix` designed for the ``hist`` tree method can speed up the initial data construction and the evaluation significantly for external memory.

+Since the external memory implementation focuses on training where XGBoost needs to access the entire dataset, only the ``X`` is divided into batches while everything is concatenated.
+As a result, it's recommended for users to define their own management code to iterate through the data for inference, especially for SHAP value computation.
+The size of SHAP results can be larger than ``X``, making external memory in XGBoost less effective.
+Some frameworks like ``dask`` can help with the data chunking and iterate through the data for inference with memory spilling.

 When external memory is used, the performance of CPU training is limited by disk IO (input/output) speed.
 This means that the disk IO speed primarily determines the training